lex-node/governance/constitution/constitution.md

 ##### Extensibility, Automation & the Signaling Era

 4.30.
-The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between the Pocket Network and the Council's Aragon Agent (or a similar smart contract representative).
+The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between the Pocket Network and a smart contract system to be designated by the Council in the future together with appropriate amendments to this Constitution.
 The period before automatic cross-chain execution is achieved will be referred to as the Signaling Era.

 ##### Executive Veto During & After the Signaling Era